MayMeow/MayMeow/README.md

 ### こんにちは 👋, I'm May!
 #### I am IT generalist and hobyist developer.

 Don't knoww if "it generalist" is right naming for what I'm doing 😊.
-At my work I'am at technical support position (you know: help someone to login to his account etc.), but my workload also contains configuring network devices, maintain some server, and keep them all secure and at working state, so people can do their work without any problems.
-At home I am hobyist developer - i like put tugether thses small pieces of code and watch how they working or configuring linux server testing some opensource apps.
-When I am currently not working i probably playing some games or wathing movies.
+At day 🌞 I'am at technical support position (you know: help someone to login to his account etc.), but my workload also contains configuring network devices, maintain some server, and keep them all secure and at working state, so people can do their work without any problems.
+At night 🌙 I am hobyist developer - I like to put tugether these small pieces of code and watch how they working or configuring linux server testing some opensource apps.
+When I am currently not working I probably playing some games or watching movies or listening music.

 ### Things I use: